 2. Coworking Space

 Booking a short-term office or coworking space ahead of time makes planning the work part of your business trip more manageable.
-Sheltair offers lovely coworking spaces available for rent in Barcelona.
+Sheltair offers large coworking spaces available for rent in Barcelona.
 They provide instant booking of the space, no membership fees and multiple locations in the city.
 They even had a room available that was walking distance from the apartments where we were staying.

 Spaces like Sheltair can provide a peaceful environment conducive to working while dealing with jet lag and other distractions a new city can offer.
 When booking a coworking space abroad, look for one that includes secure WiFi, whiteboards, and screens in case you need to present what you are working on with the group.
 A coffee maker and drinking water are additional perks that are nice to have in a workspace.

 Don’t forget to take breaks and get a snack at the local market just around the corner!
-A mini fridge in the coworking space might be just what your team needs to keep snacks and beverages cool so they can focus on work instead of hunger.
+A mini-fridge in the coworking space might be just what your team needs to keep snacks and beverages cool so they can focus on work instead of hunger.